cmpsc-481-s22-m1/CASTanet/README.md

 ## About CASTanet

 CASTanet is a tool created by students at
-Allegheny College to enhance the GatorGrader tool used by professors and students to measure the correctness and extensiveness of code.
-As an extension of _GatorGrader_, CASTanet has functionality to iterate through a user-specified directory and generate metrics associated with the Python files in that directory.
-Currently, CASTanet is able to count:
+Allegheny College, allowing users to understand the contents of Python (`.py`) files.
+CASTanet has functionality to iterate through a user-specified directory and generate metrics associated with the Python files in that given directory.
+This tool can be used by educators interested in evaluating students' code, or individual developers who would like to better understand their own implementation strategies Currently, CASTanet is able to count:

 * Number of if statements in a Python file (and total in directory)
-* Number of looping constructs in a Python file(and total in directory)
+* Number of looping constructs in a Python file
+(and total in directory)
 * Number of comments in a Python file (and total in directory)
 * Number of function definitions _without_